datacoves/docs/docs/how-tos/airflow/initial-setup.md

 ### YAML DAGs path

-Relative path to the folder where YAML DAGs are located, we suggest `/orchestrate/dags`.
+Relative path to the folder where YAML DAGs are located, we suggest `/orchestrate/dags_yml_definitions`.

-In order to support Yaml DAGs definition in your project, you'll need to place a yaml parser in your `python dags path`.

-You can get that parser from our standard Analytics project [here](https://github.com/datacoves/balboa/blob/main/orchestrate/dags/yml_dags.py).